OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, while there isn’t a direct interaction between clarithromycin and coffee that affects the antibiotic’s effectiveness, it is essential to remain mindful of potential risks and take appropriate precautions.
 By allowing sufficient time between consuming coffee and taking clarithromycin, being attentive to possible gastrointestinal symptoms or side effects, and following your healthcare provider’s instructions diligently, you can ensure safe and effective treatment while enjoying your cup of joe.

-Coffee With Fidaxomicin
+Coffee and Fidaxomicin

 Coffee with Fidaxomicin: A Promising Combination to Combat Infections